citizenlabsgr/elections-api/README.md

   precinct_ward==2 precinct_number==30
 ```

 Results can be filtered by name, description, election name, and district name using a `q` query parameter.
+Prefix a search term with `-` to exclude it from results.

 ### Ballot Details: Proposals